shamim-hussain/tgt/README.md

 ## News

+- **03/18/2024** We have added the data preparation scripts (in the `lib/data/pcqm` directory) which should help elucidate the data preparation process.
+We also added simplified instructions for inference.

 - **02/29/2024** We have released the model weights for the best-performing model (TGT-At) and also a lightweight model (TGT-Agx2) for the PCQM4Mv2 dataset.
 The weights can be found at <https://huggingface.co/shamim-hussain/tgt> and can be used for inference and transfer learning.
 We have also updated and added the config files for the training and inference of these models.
 The code has also been cleaned and updated.
 - **02/09/2024** The preprint of our paper ["Triplet Interaction Improves Graph Transformers: Accurate Molecular Graph Learning with Triplet Graph Transformers"](https://arxiv.org/abs/2402.04538) is now available on ArXiv.
 We will include our new results, methods, along with model weights soon.